arjudavid/leaflet-challenge/README.md

 Plot the tectonic plates dataset on the map in addition to the earthquakes.

-Add other base maps to choose from.
+Added other base maps to choose from.

 Put each dataset into separate overlays that can be turned on and off independently.

-Add layer controls to your map.
+Added layer controls to your map.

+> [!NOTE]
-The initial code was provided by edX Boot Camps LLC and the code was written by David Ruvalcaba with assistance of Xpert Learning.
+> The initial code was provided by edX Boot Camps LLC and the code was written by David Ruvalcaba with assistance of Xpert Learning.